guijiaosir/AItools/Readme_EN.md

 [Simplified Chinese](README.md) | [English](Readme_EN.md)

-Ghost OS AI is an ultra-fast and convenient AI tool that supports multiple tools including Photoshop, Blender, Animation, After Effects, Premiere Pro, and CapCut.
-It offers one-click image generation, one-click video generation, one-click AI animation generation, automatic editing, 3D modeling, and more.
+Ghost OS AI is a comprehensive AIGC integrated toolkit with a vast asset library and autonomous permissions.

+It boasts the most comprehensive AI agent suite and features independently developed AI tools.
+Suitable for e-commerce, gaming, architecture, animation, directing, education, history, narration, and design across various industries.
+We have added a massive AI agent for the education system!
+Teachers are welcome to use it!

+Supported Languages: Chinese/English/Vietnamese

 Discord Community: https://discord.com/invite/32KQ29FrSB